sailasya/sentiment-analysis/README.md

 Count of positive and negative polarity words
 Grouping these modified tweets by user screen name or id

-#Data labeling:
+_**4. Data labeling :**_

 Tweets are labeled as positive tweet (1), negative tweet(-1) and neutral tweets(0) based on the common sentence patterns that expresses the emotion of a person such as , “I feel happy”, “ I feel stressed” etc., This method of labeling is proved to be effective in emotional analysis .
 Now data is available for feature extraction, analysis, further processing.
 Datasets Summary Collected 51 users tweet data from 01.2018 to 04.2018 as dataset1 and 62 users tweet data from 11.2017 to 02.2018 as dataset2.

 Details of the datasets are summarized in tables

-Dataset 1: We have collected 51 users tweet data from 01.2018 to 04.2018 as dataset1
+Dataset 1: Collected 51 users tweet data from 01.2018 to 04.2018 as dataset1

 Dataset-1